seanpatrickmoran/Quagga_Analysis/readme.md

 Now that we have stripe files, we first examine the outputs against our diagnostic region to choose the ideal parameters (notebook 1).

-Third, aggregrate stripe integrity is checked with standard APA analysis (notebook 2).
+Second, aggregrate stripe integrity is checked with standard APA analysis (notebook 2).

 Third, once satisfied, we do intersecting or non intersecting intervals to assign CTCF or enhancer-promoter activity (notebook 3).

-Finally, we perform epigenomic pileups with the assistance of "process_for_epi.py" to load our factors into .npy and form the correct filestructure.
+Finally, we perform epigenomic pileups with the assistance of "process_for_epi.py" to load our factors into .npy and form the correct filestructure (notebook 4).